 Welcome to our AP US History class,

-I have been teaching the AP US History course here at Dickinson High School for the past five years.
-Each year the students in this class become more and more successful in their attempt to earn college credit through the AP program in US History.
+I have been teaching the AP US History course here at Dickinson High School for the past seven years.
+Each year there are students in this class who become successful in their attempt to earn college credit through the AP program in US History.
 In order to be successful in this class, you must develop strong college-level reading, writing, and study skills throughout the course.
 It is imperative for your success that you understand and follow the schedule.
-It is also a class where you must demonstrate that you can work with other gifted, talented, bright and driven students in a team-oriented atmosphere at a level of success.
-Most of the students who have had the class in the past will tell you that we write more than what you will in any other class, and that you will read more than what you will read in any other class, plus, that it is a full-time commitment to learning.
+It is also a class where you must demonstrate that you can work with other gifted, talented, bright and driven students in a team-oriented atmosphere to secure a level of success.
+Most of the students who have had the class in the past will tell you that we write more than what you will in any other class, and that you will read more than what you will read in any other class, plus, that it is a full-time commitment to learning about American history.

 The course is both rigorous and challenging.
-It is designed to prepare you for college history courses in the following places: Princeton University, Stanford University, Rice University, the US Military Academy at West Point, Coumbia University, the University of Virginia, Texas A&M University, or the University of Texas at Austin.
+It is designed to prepare you for college history courses in the following places: Stanford University, Rice University, the US Military Academy at West Point, Dartmouth College, the University of Texas at Austin, Texas A&M University, or the University of Houston.

 This website will be available to you all throughout the course, and it is a repository for you to be able to access your assignments, class tips, videos, lectures, essays and articles which you will read, analyze, and evaluate throughout the school year.
-You will visit this page each and every day of the course and it is imperative for your success that you do so.
+You will visit the assignments and reviews page each and every day of the course and it is important for your success that you do so.
 If you have any questions or, problems accessing a link that is necessary for your success in the course, do not hesitate to let me know what issue you may have so that we can fix the problem for the benefit of everyone in the course.

 Best wishes- Coach Long